 - 9.3.4 All marks are integers.
 Module marks of .5 and above must be rounded up and module marks below .5 must be rounded down.
-The final overall average of the degree classification will be calculated using integers. - 9.3.5 The mark on module(s) to a value of 30 credits in a modern foreign language taken by a student at level 5 or 6 in his or her second or final year may count as one of the best modules at level 5 or 6 and weighted accordingly for the purposes of the calculation of the final classification. - 9.3.6 Students whose final weighted average falls within 2% below the borderline between two classes of Honours and who have obtained marks in the higher classification in modules totalling at least 120 credits in value at Levels 5 and 6, will automatically be awarded the higher classification.
+The final overall average of the degree classification will be calculated using integers. - 9.3.5 The mark on module(s) to a value of 30 credits in a modern foreign language taken by a student at level 5 or 6 in his or her second or final year may count as one of the best modules at level 5 or 6 and weighted accordingly for the purposes of the calculation of the final classification. - 9.3.6 Students whose final weighted average falls within 2% below the borderline between two classes of Honours and who have obtained marks in the higher classification in modules totalling at least 120 credits in value at Levels 5 and 6, will automatically be awarded the higher classification. - 9.3.7 Students whose final weighted average falls within 2% below the borderline between two classes of Honours but have only obtained marks in the higher classification in modules totalling at least 90 credits in value at Levels 5 and 6, may be considered for the award of the higher classification if they have made a claim for extenuating circumstances which has not been considered previously. - 9.3.8 The final classification of students who have been exempted from modules through the recognition of prior learning will be based entirely on their performance in the modules for which they have been assessed.
+This will include where students have been exempted from modules through an articulation arrangement with an academic partner.

-- 9.3.7 Students whose final weighted average falls within 2% below the borderline between two classes of Honours but have only obtained marks in the higher classification in modules totalling at least 90 credits in value at Levels 5 and 6, may be considered for the award of the higher classification if they have made a claim for extenuating circumstances which has not been considered previously. - 9.3.8 The final classification of students who have been exempted from modules through the recognition of prior learning will be based entirely on their performance in the modules for which they have been assessed. - 9.3.9 Examples of how final classifications are calculated in different circumstances are set out in the student support webpage relating to Undergraduate Final Result Calculation. - 9.3.10 The interim awards of Certificate of Higher Education and Diploma of Higher Education are awarded without classification.
+- 9.3.9 Examples of how final classifications are calculated in different circumstances are set out in the student support webpage relating to Undergraduate Final Result Calculation. - 9.3.10 The interim awards of Certificate of Higher Education and Diploma of Higher Education are awarded without classification.